 [What made the] difference was that it was a multi-domain intervention.
 If we think about the causes of Alzheimer’s, we understand that it is complex, so it doesn’t seem to be enough to focus on one single risk factor.
 We really need to target several risk factors simultaneously to get optimal preventive effects.
 In that way, it’s similar to what we’re doing for diabetes and cardiovascular disease prevention.

-Being Patient: The intervention areas were diet, exercise, cognitive training and vascular risk monitoring.
-Do you understand how the interventions affect the brain?
+Being Patient: The intervention areas were diet, exercise, cognitive training and vascular risk monitoring that the researchers hoped would help prevent dementia.
+Do you understand how the interventions affect brain health?
 Are they strengthening the brain’s ability to resist the damage that’s being done by toxic proteins like amyloid and tau?

 Dr. Miia Kivipelto: We don’t know all the mechanisms yet.
 That’s something that we are analyzing right now.
 We’re measuring a lot of biomarkers and [conducting] neuroimaging but our theory is that there are probably several pathways.
 One of the main factors could be this increase in cognitive reserve, but it could also be reducing the vascular load.
 We know that vascular lesions [tissue damage] are very important, as are inflammation and oxidative stress.
 There’s evidence that inflammation may be one of the early pathological mechanisms in Alzheimer’s so reducing it is important.